How to Build a Discord Bot in Node.js

 1. Install Node.js and Visual Studio Code (VSCode)⌗

-- Navigate to https://nodejs.org/en/download in your Web Browser
+- Navigate to https://nodejs.org/en/download in your Web Browser.

-- Follow the prompts and the instructions to install the latest LTS (Long-Term-Support) version of Node.js on your operating system(24.13.0 at the time of writing)
+- Follow the prompts and the instructions to install the latest LTS (Long-Term-Support) version of Node.js on your operating system(24.13.0 at the time of writing).

-- Navigate to https://code.visualstudio.com/download in your Web Browser
+- Navigate to https://code.visualstudio.com/download in your Web Browser.

-- Click the button to install the latest stable version of VSCode based on your Operating System and preferences
+- Click the button to install the latest stable version of VSCode based on your Operating System and preferences.

-- MacOS users with homebrew installed:
+- For MacOS users with homebrew installed:

 2. Create a New Folder and Open it in VSCode⌗